k8gb-io/k8gb/docs/index.md

 This use case demonstrates that clusters with no healthy Pods should *not* have their Ingress node IPs eligible for resolution.
 Meaning that no ingress traffic should ever be sent to clusters where the application is not in a state to accept requests.

-If the Pods in cluster **Y** were to once again become healthy (liveness probes start passing) then the Ingress node IPs for cluster **Y** would once again be added to the eligible pool of Ingress node IPs.
+If the Pods in cluster **Y** were to once again become healthy (liveness and readiness probes start passing) then the Ingress node IPs for cluster **Y** would once again be added to the eligible pool of Ingress node IPs.

 ## Load balancing strategies